b-rahul07/Academic-Nexus/replit.md

 ## Known Issues & Notes
 - PDF import for syllabus (via pdfjs-dist) is available but basic text file upload is recommended
-- Reading recommendations are currently hardcoded dummy data; can be enhanced with database integration
+- Reading recommendations are currently dummy data; can be enhanced with database integration
+- Dashboard metrics (student count, exams) show "0" until database records are added